LSeu-Open/AIEnhancedWork/Scoring/scoring_framework_development_notes.md

 **External Benchmarks (60 points)**
 - Models without public benchmark scores cannot be evaluated (Will become a exclusion rule in the final framework)
-- Non-English models might be excluded from primarily English-based benchmarks (this is an issue LT)

 **Community Assessment (20 points)**
-- New models without sufficient arena participation would be disadvantaged (Score Adjustment and Weight Redistribution can partially resolve this until participation is sufficient)
 - Models not publicly available for testing would be excluded
 - Regional models might lack sufficient community exposure (this is an issue LT)